-The EBM rules used in the 2022 evaluation apply to 15 primary care and non-primary care specialty types.
-Currently there are no EBM rules that apply to dermatology.
-In 2017, the EBM assessment process for gastroenterology, general surgery, neurosurgery, ophthalmology, and orthopedic surgery was removed because fewer than two percent of groups with these specialty types had sufficient volume to assess.
+The EBM rules used in the 2023 evaluation apply to 15 primary care and non-primary care specialty types.
+Currently, there are no EBM rules that apply to dermatology, and limited EBM rules for gastroenterology, general surgery, neurosurgery, ophthalmology, and orthopedic surgery.
+Therefore, those specialties are not evaluated for EBM quality.

-Overall, approximately 12.6 percent of providers in all assessed specialty types are associated with groups that do not have sufficient volume to assess adherence to the EBM rules.
+Overall, approximately 14.25 percent of providers in all assessed specialty types are associated with groups that do not have sufficient volume to assess adherence to the EBM rules.
 However, they have sufficient volume to assess cost efficiency.
-Similarly, 13,460 or 1.98 percent of providers are associated with groups that do not have sufficient volume to assess cost efficiency and, as a result, are assessed based on adherence with the EBM rules alone.
+Similarly, 15,442 or 2.16 percent of providers are associated with groups that do not have sufficient volume to assess cost efficiency and, as a result, are assessed based on adherence with the EBM rules alone.